eurocat2k/eurocat2k.github.io/docs/vpn/readme.md

 ## Setup port forwarding on ASUS router

 After all at this point the VPN server should be up and running.
 Let's setup the port forwarding on the ASUS TUF AX3000 v2.
 You need to login to the router's WEB GUI first.
-Then navigate to the **WAN** page where you can setup the port forwarding feature.
+Then navigate to the **WAN** subpage where you can setup the port forwarding feature.

 When you're on the **WAN** subpage, then you need to select the _Virtual Server / Port Forwarding_ tab to navigate the setup page.
 There you should hit the &plus; sign.
 Then setup the port forwarding as you previously configured on Raspberry PI Wireguard VPN - apply the same port number in the source and destination port fields as you defined earlier during the Wireguard setup.